 - Do NOT include your name in the actual paper

-- Attach your paper as a .DOC, .DOCX, or .WPD, complete with citations, to the email
+- Attach your paper as a .DOC, .DOCX, or .WPD, complete with citations, to the email.
+You may be asked to resubmit if in .PDF format.

 Length: Articles should not exceed 6000 words including footnotes and citations.
 Notes, such as book reviews or commentary on developing policy issues, should not exceed 3000 words, including footnotes and citations.
 Abstracts are required for all notes and articles.